The Board of Directors is pleased to present the 62nd Annual Report on the performance

 Integrated Refinery Expansion Project (IREP) at Kochi

-The project envisages capacity expansion of Kochi Refinery from 9.5 Million Metric Tonnes
+The project envisages capacity expansion of Kochi Refinery by 6 Million Metric Tonnes

-Per Annum (MMTPA) to 15.5 MMTPA and modernisation of processing facilities to
+Per Annum (MMTPA) taking it to 15.5 MMTPA and modernisation of processing facilities to

 produce auto-fuels conforming to Euro-IV/ V specifications.
 It also envisages refinery